BradJones-3/friendly-guide/TESTING.md

 If the cards do not match they will flip back over face down.
 ![Jedi Master Not A Pair]()

+When the timer runs out the game will be stopped and a game over modal will pop up.
 ### Responsiveness of the [Jedi Master Page](game-master.html)

 * Responsiveness of the Jedi Master Level: